typepoint/typepoint/OBJECTIVES.md

 ## Project
 - ✔ Add pre-commit checks
 - □ Add documentation to README
+- □ Package so that paths are optimal for consuming before publishing

 ## Endpoint Definitions
 - ✔ Each endpoint definition should capture the following: